Modelling Piping Networks: HYSYS Steady State, HYSYS Hydraulics, or HYSYS Dynamics?

-Modelling piping networks can be a challenging engineering task and sometimes it can be a mixture of both science and art, especially because there are a large number of factors to take into account before starting to build a model.
-As a process simulation engineer you don’t want to build a model for an incompressible single phase fluid in a straight pipe using a fancy multiphase correlation, or even worse, to build a highly simplified model that will give you an answer so far from the real behaviour that it is useless.
-I don’t promise that this article will be a panacea for piping network modelling, however I intend to cover the critical steps that you, as a simulation engineer, need to go through in order to successfully model your piping network and get the best possible answer.
+Modelling piping networks can be a challenging engineering task and sometimes a mixture of science and art, especially because there are many factors to take into consideration before starting to build a model.
+As a process simulation engineer, you don’t want to build a model for an incompressible single-phase fluid in a straight pipe using a complex multiphase correlation, or even worse, to build a highly simplified model that will give you an answer so far from the real behaviour that it is useless.
+I don’t promise that this article will be a panacea for piping network modelling, however, I intend to cover the critical steps that you, as a simulation engineer, need to go through in order to successfully model your piping network and get the best possible answer.

 Define your Goals!

-An essential aspect to cover when modelling piping networks is to clearly define the goals.
+An essential aspect when modelling piping networks is to clearly define the goals.
 There are two major scenarios to consider: design and rating.
 Design corresponds to a case when flow and pressure are known (boundary conditions) and through the application of good engineering practices, the size of every pipe branch is calculated to meet the requirements.
-Alternatively, during rating, the pipe sizes are known and the ultimate goal is to determine whether or not the system will be capable to deliver the expected flow.
-This may target network troubleshooting to solve possible deliverability issues (bottlenecks).
-Finally, when expanding an existing pipe system it may involve a combination of scenarios, i.e. evaluating the existing system (rating) and sizing the expanded section (design).
+Alternatively, during rating, the pipe sizes are known, and the ultimate goal is to determine whether or not the system will be capable to deliver the expected flow.
+Rating may target network troubleshooting to solve possible deliverability issues (bottlenecks).
+Finally, when expanding an existing pipe system, it may involve a combination of scenarios, i.e., evaluating the existing system (rating) and sizing the expanded section (design).

 Keep it simple, use HYSYS Steady State if you can!

 In case you want to model a fairly simple pipe network you can always use HYSYS in steady state mode.
 The evident benefit is that you may be already more familiar with this mode.
-In addition, you may be able to reuse an already available fluid characterization from an existing HYSYS case.
-In HYSYS, the Pipe Segment unit operation has already built-in a solver that allows you to calculate the following cases:
+In addition, you may be able to reuse a fluid characterization from an existing HYSYS case.
+In HYSYS, the Pipe Segment unit operation has an already built-in a solver that allows you to calculate the following cases:

 - Case 1: Calculate outlet pressure given inlet pressure and flowrate,